loic-sharma/BaGet/.github/ISSUE_TEMPLATE/Bug_report.md

 ### To Reproduce
 Steps to reproduce the behavior:
-1. Using this version of BaGet '...'
+1. Using this version of BaGetter '...'
 2. Run this code '....'
 3. With these arguments '....'
 4. See error